matze-dd/Tex2txt/README.md

 the collection has to be complemented.
 With option --defs, definitions also can be extended by an additional file.

+Unknown macros and environments are silently ignored while keeping their arguments and bodies, respectively; they can be listed with option --unkn.
+Declared macros can be used recursively.
+As in TeX, macro resolution consumes white space (possibly including a line break) between macro name and next non-space character within the current paragraph.

 An optional speciality is some parsing of LaTeX environments for displayed equations.
-Therefore, one can check embedded \\text{...} parts (macro from LaTeX package amsmath), and trailing interpunction of these equations can be taken into account during language check of the main text flow.
+Therefore, one may check embedded \\text{...} parts (macro from LaTeX package amsmath), and trailing interpunction of these equations can be taken into account during language check of the main text flow.
 Further details on that are described
 [in this section below](#handling-of-displayed-equations).
 An example is shown in file [Example.md](Example.md), operation is summarized in the script at label LAB:EQUATIONS.

-Declared macros can be used recursively.
-Unknown macros and environments are silently ignored while keeping their arguments and bodies, respectively; they can be listed with option --unkn.
-As in TeX, macro resolution consumes white space (possibly including a line break) between macro name and next non-space character within the current paragraph.

 ## Selected actions
 - frames \\begin\{...\} and \\end\{...\} of environments are deleted;